pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 -----

 Mohan is designed to compete against weak 1N openers.
-It is recommended over a 1N opener showing an upper range of 14 or less HCP.
+It is recommended over a 1N opener showing an upper range of 14 or fewer HCP.
 Two suited bids can be 5-4 .
 We lower our standards because it is as important to be finding our own games as to interfere with theirs.